Bistard/myOwnBlog/README.md

 # Ideas
 - ✔ might put the main navBar to the left side and fold, only expand when you click a menu button.
--load the thumbnail of the image first.
+- load the thumbnail of the image first.
+- Some music maybe?